Quorum Sensing: How Bacteria Communicate

 What Happened Next?

 In addition to the discoveries above made in the two marine bacterial species, three additional laboratories (Williams, Iglewski, and Farrand) discovered quorum sensing in three terrestrial pathogens.
 In each pathogen, there was an equivalent of LuxI and LuxR that made up autoinducer-receptor pairs.
-In each case, the autoinducers activated production of particular proteins at high cell density.
+In each case, the autoinducers activated the production of particular proteins at high cell density.
 However, instead of enzymes for bioluminescence, the induced proteins made the bacteria more virulent (better at causing illness in eukaryotic hosts).
 Thus, only when the cells were in a group, did they behave as pathogens.
 Apparently, communication was not simply an oddity of bioluminescence but was relevant for infection.

-Together, Engebrecht’s and my work with Silverman, along with the discoveries of autoinducer-receptor pairs in the three terrestrial pathogens mentioned above, proved that (1) cell–cell communication was not restricted to bioluminescent bacteria but, rather, cell–cell communication and collective behaviors could be general phenomena in bacteria, (2) markedly different kinds of communication systems had evolved in bacteria, (3) bacteria could detect and make sense of multiple chemical “words,” and (4) cell–cell communication controlled traits that enable certain bacteria to cause disease.
+Together, Engebrecht’s and my work with Silverman, along with the discoveries of autoinducer-receptor pairs in the three terrestrial pathogens mentioned above, proved that (1) cell-cell communication was not restricted to bioluminescent bacteria, rather, cell-cell communication and collective behaviors could be general phenomena in bacteria, (2) markedly different kinds of communication systems had evolved in bacteria, (3) bacteria could detect and make sense of multiple chemical “words,” and (4) cell-cell communication controlled traits that enable certain bacteria to cause disease.
 The field then called this process “quorum sensing” (See Dig Deeper 3 to learn how the term “quorum sensing” was coined).

 In the past 25 years, many quorum-sensing systems have been investigated.
 Also, with thousands of bacterial genomes sequenced, now scientists use computers to look for DNA sequence matches to known quorum-sensing genes (see Whiteboard video on Bioinformatics).
 These analyses show that it is very common for bacteria to possess quorum-sensing systems and, moreover, to use multiple autoinducers and multiple receptors for quorum sensing.